Our metal forming process takes etched blanks and bends them into whatever intricate 3D shape your requirement dictates.

 Fotofab’s system of forming utilizes simple tooling which can be built quickly and inexpensively.
 Rather than making costly progressive dies, tooling is broken up into multiple stations, with each stage performing an individual operation such as a single bend.
 Not only is this a less expensive method, but stations can be made in parallel, saving time.
 Fotofab most often uses kick presses which are ideal for this low cost tooling and can be setup very quickly.

 Even when built quickly, the results are very precise and repeatable.
-Unlike the methods used by many prototype shops, the Fotofab method does not rely on the manual work of skilled operators, but rather, robust tooling ensures the same result every time.
+Unlike the methods used by many prototype shops, the Fotofab method does not rely on the manual work of skilled operators, but rather, robust tooling.
+This ensures the same result every time, and is ideal for rapid prototype parts.

 Fotofab can work with material thicknesses from .001” to .065” (.025mm to 1.65mm).
-Just like Fotofab’s etching process, the standard lead time is of 1 week with expedited lead time as little as 1 day, even with new tooling.
+Just like Fotofab’s chemical etching process, the standard lead time is 1 week, with expedited lead time in as little as 1 day, even with new tooling.

 In addition to the kick press operation, Fotofab also has several hydraulic presses.
 These are ideal for parts which require additional force for bending, such as thicker metals or parts that require drawing or coining.